lowlydba/jobsjson.org/index.md

 ## Explanation

-### Design Principles

-The specification prioritizes simplicity for quick implementation, machine-readable structured data, human-readable JSON format, extensibility through optional fields, and follows the well-known file location pattern of `robots.txt` and `humans.txt`.

 ### Use Cases

-For Organizations: Increase job posting visibility across the web, maintain a single source of truth for open positions, enable integration with multiple job boards automatically, and provide transparent structured data.
+- For Organizations: Increase job posting visibility across the web, maintain a single source of truth for open positions, enable integration with multiple job boards automatically, and provide transparent structured data.
 Start simple with just a `jobsUrl` link and expand to individual listings later if desired.

-For Job Seekers: Use tools to search directly across company websites, get consistent structured information about positions, access up-to-date job listings at their source, and build custom job search and alert systems.
+- For Job Seekers: Use tools to search directly across company websites, get consistent structured information about positions, access up-to-date job listings at their source, and build custom job search and alert systems.

-For Tool Builders: Create job aggregators without screen scraping, build career discovery and comparison tools, develop automated job alert systems, and enable resume matching and recommendation engines.
+- For Tool Builders: Create job aggregators without screen scraping, build career discovery and comparison tools, develop automated job alert systems, and enable resume matching and recommendation engines.

 ### Relationship to Other Standards